ManuelNeumann/MNLpred/cran-comments.md

 with factor variables.
 It refers to a related issue on github that presents a workaround.

-"http" was changed to "https" in link - now also in the knitted README.md
+Updated all links in the README and vignettes, and knitted them.

 ## Test environments